-On our latest podcast episode, Kelly Summers, CKBR a designer here at Schloegel discusses bathrooms designed with accessibility in mind.
+On our latest podcast episode, Kelly Summers, CKBR a designer here at Schloegel discusses bathroom renovations designed with accessibility in mind.
 She also shares her work with the Big Splash Bathroom Giveaway.

 What technically is an accessible bathroom?

 Several things make a bathroom accessible.
 A curb-less shower, meaning no curb.
 You just walk straight in without a step up.
 The drain placement, for those zero-entry showers, is critical because you don’t want drains that are going to impede, especially someone that is.

 In a wheelchair having things that are transitional height differences is a big deal.
 I was talking about grab bars and, guardrails around toilets, and clearances for toilet areas.
 Sinks Heights of vanities is a big deal and whether or not that person is, or they know will be in a wheelchair having knee space and foot space at a vanity.
 You can’t have a regular vanity get up to it, to brush your teeth if you have drawers and doors in your way where your feet would be.

 It’s just thinking of those things.
 Even mirrors, need to tilt because if you’re in a wheelchair you can’t have a flat mirror on a flat wall.
 They will not be able to see themselves because it’s likely going to be too high.

 Those are probably the big things and then everything else is more individualized based on the person’s needs.
 What do they need help with?
 Hand showers have a hand shower on a slide bar so that they can set it at different heights or take it off.
 If someone needs help bathing a hand shower is crucial.